The Best Cutting Boards, According to Home Cooks

 Whether you’ve decided to pursue a plastic, bamboo, or wood option, we’ve rounded up the best cutting board in each material to shave time off of your shopping trip.
 Not only do these combine some of the most-wanted features outlined above, but each one has been highly ranked by consumers as the best buys for your money.

 This classic wood cutting board made by Catskill Craftsmen comes from sustainably harvested Northern hardwood grown in the United States.
-Reversible and durable, the 1¼-inch-thick slab runs 17 by 23 inches, offering plenty of space to cut a handful of produce or several pounds of meat at once.
-The 3.8-star rectangular board must be hand-washed and should be conditioned with food-grade mineral oil a few times a year if used frequently.
-Available on Amazon.
+Durable and reversible, the 1¼-inch-thick slab runs 17 by 23 inches, offering plenty of space to cut a generous handful of produce or several pounds of meat at once.
+Note that wood boards must be hand-washed and should be conditioned with food-grade mineral oil a few times a year if used frequently.

-3. BEST BAMBOO CUTTING BOARD: Premium Bamboo Cutting Board by Royal Craft Food ($19.97)
+3. BEST BAMBOO CUTTING BOARD: Royal Craft Wood Premium Bamboo Cutting Board

-You’ll keep cross-contamination to a minimum with this non-absorbant, antimicrobial bamboo board.
-Spanning 12 inches by 18 inches, this 4.5-star, extra-large board suits tasks from turkey carving to slicing and serving a bowls’ worth of fruit for a large dinner party—and the drip groove will catch and hold juices from either prep.
-Reach for the side handles, and you’re ready to carry it from the counter to the coffee table or buffet.
-Available on Amazon.
+You’ll keep cross-contamination to a minimum with this non-absorbent, antimicrobial bamboo board.
+And on a surface that spans 12 inches by 18 inches, you’ll be able to take on carving a small turkey just as easily as the job of slicing a bowl’s worth of fruit for your next dinner party.
+Either way, the drip groove will catch and hold liquids, keeping them from spilling over.
+In a pinch, you can even use this cutting board as a serving platter.
+It only weighs a few pounds.
+Just reach for the side handles, and you’re ready to carry it from the counter to the coffee table or buffet.